cli135/computational-genomics-team-47/README.md

 Below we describe specific runs of the program, reproducible on the ugrad machines, and their expected results.

 - `python src/main.py --input-query covid-assemblies/covid-assembly-1.txt`

+- `python src/main.py --input-query covid-assemblies/covid-assembly-2.txt`

+- `python src/main.py --input-query covid-assemblies/covid-assembly-3.txt`

-  - The program can be run on any of the 9 input assemblies, e.g.
+Additionally, the program can be run on any of the 9 input assemblies, `covid-assemblies/covid-assembly-i.txt`, where `i` is one of `1`, `2`, ..., `9`.
-  - `python src/main.py --input-query covid-assemblies/covid-assembly-9.txt`

-### Additional arguments
+### Additional command line options
-Here is an example invocation of the program providing all optional arguments that are available:
+For reference, here is an example invocation of the program providing all optional arguments that are available:

 - `python3 src/main.py --db new-tutorial-reference-database/ --input-query covid-assemblies/covid-assembly-1.txt --taxonomy taxonomy --taxonomy-ids taxonomy/custom_taxonomy_ids.txt --k 31`